machineabuse/Printable-Stab-Shims/README.md

 # Printable-Stab-Shims
 Printable stabilizer shims for your thin keyboard PCB
-<span style="color:red"> *some emphasized markdown text*</span>

 ## 1.0 Description
-This repository holds a handful of .STLs for stabilizer shims for various situations.
+This repository holds a handful of .STLs for stabilizer shims for various situations you may encounter.
 If you need just a basic shim to go on top of the pcb, got you covered.
 If you need something to go on the back (component) side of the PCB; I've provided a range of shapes just in case you happen to have components in the way.
+These shims are designed for Adapting full sized 1.6mm stabilizers to 1.2mm thickness PCBs.

 I would suggest that if you are getting these printed, get more than you need printed in case you need to modify the files further.